 According to the company, interpretation of the wireline logs so far indicates that the main target horizons are water-bearing.
 Oil shows were encountered at several levels indicating that the area has access to an active hydrocarbon charge system.
 The well also encountered excellent reservoir and seal facies, indicating that all the key components for a successful trap are present.

-As the first offshore well in forty years and the first modern well, the data that has been collected at Samo-1 and the ongoing interpretation will be critical to unlocking the hydrocarbon potential in the area.
+As the first offshore well in forty years and the first modern well, the data that has been collected at Samo-1 and the ongoing interpretation will be critical to unlocking the hydrocarbon potential in the area, FAR said.
 The well will be plugged and abandoned, consistent with the plan for this exploration well.

 FAR noted that the government of The Gambia confirmed a six-month extension to the current license to end June 2019 to allow for evaluation of the Samo-1 well results.